 The 96-well plate format makes the assay highly cost-efficient and suitable for higher-throughput screening.

 The assay is aligned with current International Council for Harmonisation (ICH) S7B guidelines for non-clinical cardiac safety testing and adheres to the principles outlined in the FDA Modernization Act 2.0.
 These guidelines are designed to ensure that drugs are evaluated in ways that are relevant to human health, improving the overall safety and efficacy of new therapeutics.
+Read about the need to embrace the future of preclinical drug discovery safety.

 A critical feature of Metrion’s hiPSC-derived cardiomyocyte assay is its ability to assess the impact of compounds on action potential morphology.
 Changes in the shape and duration of the cardiac action potential are key indicators of potential toxicity or arrhythmia risk.
 By examining how compounds affect ion channel activity and their interactions with critical cardiac proteins such as hERG, researchers can gain insight into whether a compound might cause harmful effects on the heart.